benpsk/Home/00-bootcamp/01-introduction-to-html.md

 Learn the basics of HTML, like commonly-used elements and how to create a web page, how to add elements like links, headings, and images, and then practice your new skills by writing the markup for a book chapter.

-This course is completely free as part of the Frontend Masters Online Bootcamp!

 ### Table of Contents
 #### Introduction
 - Introduction